-statement.
-This is precise and often exactly what you need for analysis.
-However, there are times, particularly when you first encounter a new dataset or table, when you might want to see everything a table contains.
+The SELECT statement allows you to precisely specify which columns to retrieve from a table.
+This precision is often exactly what is needed for analysis.
+However, particularly when first encountering a new dataset or table, there are times when you might want to see everything a table contains.
 Instead of looking up and typing out every single column name, SQL provides a convenient shortcut.

 The syntax is straightforward: